dotnet/EntityFramework.Docs/entity-framework/core/modeling/relationships/one-to-many.md

 ## One-to-many with composite foreign key

 In all the examples so far, the primary or alternate key property of the principal consisted of a single property.
-Primary or alternate keys can also be formed form more than one property--these are known as ["composite keys"](xref:core/modeling/keys).
+Primary or alternate keys can also be formed from more than one property--these are known as ["composite keys"](xref:core/modeling/keys).
 When the principal of a relationship has a composite key, then the foreign key of the dependent must also be a composite key with the same number of properties.
 For example:

 <!--
         // Principal (parent)